 It’s that time of the year when there’s an asparagus dish on the table at least once a week because like so many people, I love it so much I don’t mind eating it everyday when in season.
 I suppose it wouldn’t be difficult too, asparagus is a cooks dream when it comes to versatility.
 Finding different ways to make the best out its spell is hardly boring because whether it’s steamed, roasted, grilled, pan-fried, baked in tarts and quiches, added to salads, pasta or rice dishes or simply pureèd into a vibrant spring soup, asparagus in every way is an unsung hero to the exhausted cook.

 The first time I ever got to taste them was back when I was still in my teens.
 I had left the village where I grew up and headed for the city to live with my sister and her husband to avoid the 60 kilometer commute to University.
 It was tradition to have dinner once a week at the home of my sister’s in-laws and Thursday nights fast became my favourite night of the week.
-Barbara and Bernard took great pleasure in serving a traditional English dinner of mashed potatoes with brown onion gravy, steamed brussels and tender pork chops, and way back then, it was white asparagus from a jar.
+Barbara and Bernard took great pleasure in serving a traditional English dinner and way back then, it was white asparagus from a jar.
 It was the first time I had ever seen asparagus of any kind and I loved them!
-Growing up in an apartheid South Africa riddled with the devastating effects of sanctions, we rarely saw any fruit and vegetable that wasn’t locally grown.
+Growing up in an apartheid South Africa riddled with the devastating effects of sanctions, we rarely saw fruit and vegetable that wasn’t locally grown, so asparagus was unheard of back then.
 Humble farmers sold their freshly plucked produce at the Morning Market on Saturdays and while the variety wasn’t huge, everything was organic and if I close my eyes and go back there, I can still smell the freshness.

 Fast forward more than twenty years later, organic or not, we can’t deny that we’re heavily spoilt for choice.
 I can’t remember the last time I picked up the canned variety of asparagus.
-I sometimes see fresh white asparagus at the green grocers, they don’t come cheap like they do in the cans, that much I’ve noticed.
-In some farmers markets you may find the burgundy variety, reputed for its sweetness and growing popularity in gourmet kitchens, but the most common, least expensive and my favourite is green asparagus.
+I sometimes see fresh white asparagus at the green grocers.
+In some farmers markets you may find the burgundy variety, reputed for its sweetness and growing popularity in gourmet kitchens, but the most common, and my favourite is green asparagus.

 For my personal taste, the best of the green variety should be slender and long.
 Slender stalks equals tender spears that are quick to prepare with very little wastage.
 Of course there are times when you’re inclined to buy a bunch that have thick woody ends.
 Still no problem.
 An easy solution is to chop off about a centimeter at the ends and trim off any remaining woodiness left on the stalk with a vegetable peeler.
 Once the tough bits of the stalks are trimmed off, what’s left is flesh tender enough to eat when cooked in a flash.